-Luke 16:14: The Pharisees, who loved money, heard all this and were sneering at Jesus.
+Luke 16:14: The Pharisees, who loved money, heard all this [heard what you just heard, what I just explained] and were sneering at Jesus.

 - Why were they sneering?
 Isn't it obvious?
 They loved money, and Jesus was attacking what was precious to them, what was the core of their lives, and sneering is what you do when someone threatens you at your core. - Listen, I know, but some of you are sneering.
 You've been sneering since I got up here.
 I'm just saying, "Classify yo'self."
 This is not a good group to be associated with in the Bible.